How to Tell if Your Septic Tank is Full

 The Tank and Drain Field Components

-The septic tank and drain field are vital parts of a septic system.
+The septic tank and drain field, also known as the leach field, are vital parts of a septic system.
 The tank treats wastewater, and the drain field disperses treated wastewater into the soil.

 The Biological Breakdown Process

-The biological breakdown process involves bacteria that break down organic matter in the tank.
+The biological breakdown process involves beneficial bacteria that are responsible for breaking down organic matter in the tank.
 This process is key for reducing solid waste and treating wastewater effectively.

-- Being careful about what you flush or pour down drains to avoid clogging
+• Being careful about what you flush or pour down drains to avoid clogging, as harsh chemicals can kill beneficial bacteria and disrupt the breakdown process

 Regular maintenance, including septic tank pumping, is vital for a septic system’s proper function.